Defenses for Stalking Crimes

 Our attorneys also represent clients on related charges of cyberstalking, aggravated stalking, and sexual cyber harassment.
 The attorneys at the Sammis Law Firm also represent clients served with an injunction for protection against stalking in Pasco County, FL.

-In Florida, stalking and cyberstalking crimes are usually charged as a first-degree misdemeanor, punishable by up to twelve (12) months in jail and a $5,000 fine.
+In Florida, stalking and cyberstalking are usually charged as first-degree misdemeanors, punishable by up to twelve (12) months in jail and a $5,000 fine.
 Aggravated stalking is charged as a third-degree felony, punishable by up to five years in Florida State Prison.

 Contact us to discuss your case.
 Call (813) 250-0500.